*Representative photo used to protect identity

 Then he told a motorcycle driver and some soldiers to take Rahila to the edge of the forest.
 He even offered to give her travel money, since she was now his responsibility.

 They started the journey that evening.
 At about 2 am, the motorcycle driver dropped her off under a tree with directions on how to get out of the forest.
 Rahila spent the rest of the night napping under a tree before starting her trek.

 After many hours of trekking, Rahila came across a Muslim household.
 Unsure how they would respond to her and fearful of giving them too much information, she told them that she had been separated from her children in an attack.
 The Lord granted her favor, and they sympathetically took her to where she could catch a bus.

 Rahila was very thankful for her escape, but she was still in trouble.
 Something she had been given to eat was making her very sick and she suspected that it was the Debino.
 It was poisonous, and she needed a blood transfusion right away.

 For Rahila, the thought of escaping only to die of the poisoning was heartbreaking.
 Thankfully, a few days after her escape, Open Doors met her in a displaced peoples’ camp and was able to help her get good medical care.
 Physically, she is doing much better.
 Open Doors is staying in close contact with her to help her process the trauma of her experience, too.

-We rejoice with Rahila for the Lord’s deliverance, but cannot help but remember that thousands of other women, men, and children remain trapped in Boko Haram camps.
+We rejoice with Rahila for the Lord’s deliverance, but cannot help but remember that thousands of other women, men, and children remain trapped in an extremist group that is located primarily in Northern Nigeria camps.
 We continue to pray for the Lord to bring deliverance for them, too.